Frequently Asked Questions

 Use approved URL shorteners, avoid spam trigger words, maintain consistent sending patterns, include clear company identification, and adhere to carrier-specific message length and formatting restrictions to prevent messages from being blocked.

-Market Conditions: Japan has a highly developed mobile market dominated by three major carriers: NTT DOCOMO, KDDI (au), and SoftBank.
-While OTT messaging apps like LINE are extremely popular for personal communications, SMS remains critical for business communications, particularly for authentication, notifications, and customer service.
-The market shows strong preference for iOS devices, though Android maintains significant presence.
-SMS delivery rates are notably high due to robust infrastructure and strict regulatory compliance.
+Market Landscape: Japan's mobile market is dominated by four major carriers: NTT DOCOMO (holding the highest market share in 2024), KDDI (au), SoftBank, and Rakuten Mobile (launched as a full mobile network operator in 2020, surpassing 8 million subscribers by October 2024).
+While OTT messaging apps like LINE dominate personal communications, SMS remains essential for business use – authentication, notifications, and customer service.
+The market strongly prefers iOS devices, though Android maintains significant presence.
+Expect high delivery rates due to robust infrastructure and strict regulatory compliance.

 Key SMS Features and Capabilities in Japan

-Japan offers comprehensive SMS capabilities with support for two-way messaging, concatenation, and strict regulatory compliance requirements across all major carriers.
+Japan supports comprehensive SMS capabilities including two-way messaging, concatenation, and strict regulatory compliance across all major carriers.

-Yes, Japan fully supports two-way SMS communications.
-This enables interactive messaging scenarios like customer service, appointment confirmations, and automated responses.
+Two-way SMS enables interactive messaging scenarios like customer service, appointment confirmations, and automated responses.
 No special restrictions apply beyond standard compliance requirements.

 Concatenated Messages (Segmented SMS)

-Support: Yes, concatenation is supported across all major Japanese carriers, though support may vary by sender ID type.
+Support: Yes, across all major Japanese carriers (support may vary by sender ID type)

 MMS Support